plutov/c4-diagram-example/README.md

 # Github Action

-There isa workflow as part of this repository that generates static page and publishes it to Github Pages.
+There is a workflow as part of this repository that generates static page and publishes it to Github Pages.

+There are few other options for viewing the diagram:
+- Upload to Structurizr
+- Render into Mermaid format that Github can display
+- Use PlantUML viewer

 # Resources